 We all crave the love and attention of dogs just like they crave ours.
 But sometimes it is more than just a craving–sometimes it is a need for therapeutic purposes, such as managing anxiety.
 Service dogs can provide you with relief from anxiety as well as help you complete daily life tasks you cannot do alone due to your condition.
-In this article, we are going to cover the basics of service dogs, as well as go over some of the best breeds of service dogs that can help with anxiety.
+In this article, we are going to cover the basics of service dogs.
+We’ll also go over some of the best breeds of service dogs that can help with anxiety.

 What is a Service Dog?